 Patagonia Black Hole vs Cotopaxi Allpa: Bottom Line

 So did the Cotopaxi Allpa blow the Patagonia Black Hole out of the water?
-Well, maybe not as aggressively as we first thought.
+Well, maybe not as aggressively as we first thought and certainly not with as big of a splash since the brad removed the separate bottom compartment.
 Honestly, both duffles are quality pieces of gear.

-While I like the size and design of the Allpa better, I do prefer easily removable pack straps and gear made of more recycled materials.
+While I do like the size and design of the Allpa better, I do prefer easily removable pack straps and gear made of more sustainable materials.

-That said, which duffel you’ll go with just depends on your travel style or just what you plan on using it for.
-Air travelers may prefer the Black Hole and the easy-to-use straps while colorful Cotopaxi Allpa may be more suitable for those who want more usability in a more compact package.
+That said, which duffel is the best choice depends on your travel style and what you plan to use it for.
+Air travelers may prefer the Black Hole and the easy-to-use straps while the colorful Cotopaxi Allpa may be more suitable for those who want more organization in a more compact package.

 Either way, pack well and wander on.